 January 24, 2021

 However, it appears that the fact that the US is a geographically large country might be an explaining factor too.
 A vast country with a relatively low density of population (34 people per sq km vs 207 in the case of Switzerland) means that the geographical intensity of economic activity is much lower in the US than in Switzerland.
-Many dispersed cities, small towns, and villages need to be connected by road, train, electricity, and perhaps other infrastructures – all of this takes substantial resources, whether for construction or repair.
+Many dispersed cities, small towns, and villages across a vast country need to be connected by road, train, electricity, and perhaps other infrastructures – all of this takes substantial resources, whether for construction or repair.
 Yet economic intensity per sq km to support this infrastructure is low in the US.
-Of course, this is just simplification – what really seems to matter is not only the size of the country but also the geographical distribution/dispersion of economic activity within the country.
-How this precisely works, I leave to economists expert in spatial analysis.

-Nevertheless, it should be safe to say that the geographical distribution of economic activity which is partly determined by the size of the country helps explain the level of infrastructure spending in the country -i.e. should have a bearing on the overall size of the government.
+Nevertheless, it should be safe to say that the geographical distribution of economic activity/settlements which is partly shaped by the size of the country helps explain the level of infrastructure spending in the country -i.e. should have a bearing on the overall size of the government.

-Relatedly, some homework for readers to crack: Do the frequent earthquakes on the West coast implying a preference for not living in tall buildings and an ensuing low geographical economic intensity go some way towards explaining the fiscal problems of southern California?
+Relatedly, some homework for readers to crack: Do frequent earthquakes on the West coast of the US implying a preference for not living in tall buildings and an ensuing low geographical economic intensity go a certain way towards explaining the fiscal problems of southern California?